||BLACK & WHITE & WEIRD ALL OVER HIGHLIGHTS RARE

-On November 17, 2020, 1984 Publishing will publish Black & White & Weird All Over, a 208-page hardcover book presenting hundreds of images of Al, culled from Schwartz's personal collection of black-and-white photography.
+On November 17, 2020, 1984 Publishing published Black & White & Weird All Over, a 208-page hardcover book presenting hundreds of images of Al, culled from Schwartz's personal collection of black-and-white photography.
 Since meeting Al in 1980, Schwartz has taken more than 20,000 images of the musician in his element: on tour, in the studio, and on video sets.

 "The last several decades have been an amazing ride," Yankovic says.
 "More than once - an annoying number of times, actually - Jon has warned me, ‘Someday I'm going to write a book about all this!'
 It became a bit of a running joke.
 But now he's actually made good on the threat."

 The photos in Black & White & Weird All Over only existed on contact sheets - out of mind and out of sight - until now.
 From behind-the-scenes shots taken on the sets of

 Al's iconic videos for "Ricky," "I Love Rocky Road," "Eat It," and "Living With A Hernia," to studio sessions for Al's Dare to Be Stupid and Polka Party!
 LPs, Black & White & Weird All Over is the ultimate photographic essay of Weird Al's undisputed comedic genius.